lbaehren/prometheus-sumo/README.md

 ### Getting the source code

 The source for _prometheus-sumo_ is hosted on Github at;
-{https://github.com/lbaehren/prometheus-sumo go there} to read about the various options to retrieve a working copy of the code.
+[go there](https://github.com/lbaehren/prometheus-sumo) to read about the various options to retrieve a working copy of the code.
 In the simplest case, were you need a read-only copy, simply run